 So how much protein is too much?
 For most people, there is no such thing as “too much” protein.
 So don’t make the mistake of obsessing about or fearing protein.

-Learn which food sources provide you with the best quality protein in my article Protein Myths: DEBUNKED!
-(Animal vs Plant Protein).
+Learn which food sources provide you with the best quality protein in my article Plant Protein vs. Animal Protein: The Myths and Facts

 Protein Intake and Bio-individuality